Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ## Todo:

-* Examples: change to let after we have introduced it.
-Use more const too.
 * Objects: Complete the Objects section with p5.js example
 * Mention map/reduce ?? don't think so, not much relevance to p5.js